Donald Trump nominated a federal judge who is a ghost hunter

 Talley also did not disclose in a conflict of interest report that his wife is a White House lawyer, according to the BBC.

 Recently, other Alabama politicians have also been in the public eye.
-Namely, Alabama Senate nominee Roy Moore, who was accused of sexual misconduct with a 14-year-old girl.
+Namely, Alabama Senate nominee Roy Moore, who was accused of sexual misconduct with a 14-year-old girl. false

 The unusual nature of Talley’s hobbies has also come into the spotlight after the nomination.